Busani-Ncube/AdvProgrammingLab3/README.md

 Project Overview

-This project demonstrates the design and implementation of a relational database system for managing a school environment using C# and Entity Framework Core.
-It models real-world relationships between students, teachers, and classes while applying best practices in database structure and data handling.
+Designed and implemented a relational database system for managing a school environment using C# and Entity Framework Core.
+The system models real-world relationships between students, teachers, and classes while demonstrating strong database design and backend development principles.

-🧩 Features & Implementation
+Key Features
-🧑‍🎓 Student–Class Relationship (Many-to-Many)

-Implemented a many-to-many relationship allowing multiple students to enroll in multiple classes.

-Demonstrates proper use of join tables and navigation properties in EF Core.
+Many-to-Many (Students ↔ Classes): Implemented student enrollment across multiple classes using proper join tables and navigation properties.

-👩‍🏫 Teacher–Class Relationship (One-to-Many)

-Designed a one-to-many relationship where a single teacher can teach multiple classes.

-Ensures referential integrity and correct foreign key usage.

-🏫 Class–Teacher Relationship (One-to-One)

-Implemented a one-to-one relationship linking each class to a specific teacher.

-Demonstrates advanced entity configuration using Entity Framework Core.

-🔧 CRUD Operations
+One-to-Many (Teacher → Classes): Structured teacher assignments so one teacher can manage multiple classes with correct foreign key relationships.

+One-to-One (Class ↔ Teacher): Configured a one-to-one relationship to demonstrate advanced entity mapping in EF Core.

-Developed clean logic for inserting, retrieving, and deleting records.
+CRUD Operations: Built clean logic for inserting, retrieving, and deleting records, with console output used to verify database interactions.

-Console-based testing confirms relationships and database interactions work as expected.

-🛠 Technologies Used
+Technologies Used

-C#

-Entity Framework Core

-SQLite

-.NET Console Application
+C#, Entity Framework Core, SQLite, .NET Console Application

-Structuring a backend system to reflect real-world data relationships